funwithtriangles/blender-to-threejs-export-guide/readme.md

 # Blender to three.js export guide
 📋 _This is a living document.
 The landscape for this topic is constantly changing and so this document will need to evolve with it.
-If anyone has anything to add/edit/remove, please create a pull request._
+If anyone has anything to add/edit/remove, please create a pull request or start a discussion with an issue._

 ## It's best to export to glTF
 glTF is the open standard for 3D models on the web.
 It is the format recommended in the three.js documentation.
 The three loaders for other formats (e.g OBJ, FBX) are not well maintained and it is likely many of them will end up very buggy or completely broken.
 This guide only explains how to export to glTF.